facebookresearch/fairseq2/README.md

 install PyTorch (in your virtual environment).
 Note that fairseq2 supports only PyTorch 1.11 and later.

-### 5. Build the C++ Extension Modules
+### 5. Build the C++ Extension Module
-The final step before installing fairseq2 is to build its C++ extension modules.
+The final step before installing fairseq2 is to build its C++ extension module.
 Run the following command at the root directory of your repository to configure the build: